 “These people have been pursuing, and plotting against, me and my science in the shadows since 2013, when I set out to prove that their ideas go hand in hand with [imagining] conspiracies—and succeeded,” he says.

-“Apparently various secretive interests didn’t take too kindly to that, because my work then came under attack from a concerted campaign of critical examination.
+“Apparently various secretive interests didn’t take too kindly to that, because my work then came under attack by a concerted campaign of examination.

 “It got so bad that my editors [at the journal Frontiers in Psychology] rang me in the dead of night—lunchtime, their time—sobbing and hysterical, saying Steve, we’re sorry, we don’t have the courage to stand up for academic integrity any more.
 I had to send my lawyers down to make a deal with them: the journal would withdraw my paper for the ethical violations [I’d committed], and I’d insist [on my blog] that they’d been ‘gotten to’ by a shadowy, multibillion-dollar cartel of science deniers.

 “So no-one lost any face,” he recounts.
 “Which was damn good, because in science all you’ve got is your dignity.